Other legislation

 Bribery and corruption in sports organisations has been covered extensively in the media in recent years.
 As a result, the sector has never been subject to more scrutiny to be clean.
 Organisations must know the applicable laws, and have internal regulations and policies to minimise the major criminal, financial and reputational threats that come with bribery and corruption.

-Each country has its own laws when it comes to individuals or organisations committing offences linked to bribery and corruption. and the are the most powerful pieces of legislation as they have extra-territorial effect, meaning they apply beyond national borders.
+Each country has its own laws when it comes to individuals or organisations committing offences linked to bribery and corruption.
+The UK Bribery Act 2010 and the United States’ Foreign Corrupt Practices Act (FCPA) are the most powerful pieces of legislation as they have extra-territorial effect, meaning they apply beyond national borders.

 The Bribery Act 2010 largely abolishes the existing common law and legislative offences in the UK against bribery and corruption, and introduces four new criminal offences: